rrgmc/helm-render-ui/README.md

 # helm-render-ui

-`helm-render-ui` is a command-line tool to preview rendered Helm templates.
+`helm-render-ui` is a command-line tool to preview rendered Helm templates in a local webview.

 Features:
 * load from a local chart path, or a remote Helm repository URL.